TrumpForUSA/HowTrumpWins2020/README.md

 Additional requirements will be in place for critical infrastructure and medical providers, including a 60 day supply of medically necessary equipment to better preapre for and handle disasters and other emergencies.

 ### *War On Drugs*
+Legalize marijuana while fighting the remaining war on drugs armed with additional tools, including the powerful ability to limit or disqualify individuals for ***TUI*** with felony convictions.

 ### *Federal Abortion Restrictions*
 Federal prohibition on late-term abortions (third trimester), in all situations except when the health of the mother is in jeopardy, with the necessity of utilizing the ***USA Adoption Exchange*** for those babies that will survive outside of the womb after a medically necessary late-term abortion.